esquire-/weather/README.md

 Motivation
 ----------

 I work in a lab with no windows.
 In a part of the world where it can start raining unpredictably.
 So I wrote this script, which runs automatically when I log in.
 It will check for rain every five minutes and send me an alert.
-When I log out and leave the lab it stops raining.
+When I log out and leave the lab it stops checking.

 Setup
 -----